 Why Are Car Window Shades Essential for Camping?

 Car window shades aren't just for keeping the sun out of your eyes when you're driving; they're a surprisingly essential piece of gear for anyone sleeping in their vehicle.
-My first few car camping trips involved waking up at sunrise whether I wanted to or not, and it wasn't exactly restful.
+Early car camping trips often mean waking at sunrise whether you want to or not - not exactly restful.

 Car window shades aren't just for keeping the sun out of your eyes when you're driving; they're a surprisingly essential piece of gear for anyone sleeping in their vehicle.
-My first few car camping trips involved waking up at sunrise whether I wanted to or not, and it wasn't exactly restful.
+Early car camping trips often mean waking at sunrise whether you want to or not - not exactly restful.
 These simple covers, often made of reflective material or mesh, do more than just block light.

 They're a key component in managing your car's interior climate and maintaining a semblance of privacy, which is a big deal when your car is your bedroom.
 Ignoring them is a rookie mistake that can turn a fun weekend into a sweaty, sun-baked disaster.
 Cheap(ish) Things to Cool Down Your Hot, Stuffy Car